AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 user does not specify the field.
 However, Castro does not have a field called “Density”; instead, the density field is called “density.”
-If a user does not specify a field while plotting with Castro data, chances are that  will try (and fail) to find “Density” and return an error.
+If a user does not specify a field while plotting with Castro data, chances are that yt will try (and fail) to find “Density” and return an error.
 As you will see in the examples, however, there is a way to create your own fields from existing ones.
 You can use these derived fields as you would use any other field.